Can I pay my employees under the Paycheck Protection Program (PPP) while they are also collecting Unemployment Insurance (UI)?

 Is my PPP loan forgiveness amount reduced if employees refuse my offer to rehire them?

 Reductions in headcount of full-time equivalent employees and reductions in the salary or wages of an employee may result in a reduction in the amount of loan forgiveness.
-However, in its rules concerning PPP loan forgiveness, the US Small Business Administration (SBA) and US Treasury plan to issue a new rule excluding laid-off employees whom the borrower offered to rehire (for the same salary/wages and same number of hours) from the loan forgiveness reduction calculation.
+However, in its rules concerning PPP loan forgiveness, the US Small Business Administration (SBA) has confirmed it will exclude laid-off employees whom the borrower offered to rehire (for the same salary/wages and same number of hours) from the loan forgiveness reduction calculation.
 All rehire offers must be made in good faith, in writing.
 Additionally, any employee’s rejection of a re-hire offer must be documented by the PPP loan borrower.
 This written documentation is a requirement for exempting such lay-offs (or salary or wage reductions) from the loan forgiveness calculation.

 If I am paying my employees with PPP funds, do they have to perform work?

 Employees do not have to perform work if they are being paid with PPP funds.
 However, an employer can require an employee to work—even if the tasks are different from what an employee usually does.
 Bear in mind that even for an essential service business, an employee with a qualifying scenario under the CARES Act can refuse the work and may be eligible to collect UI.
 All businesses must abide by the Governor’s four-phased reopening plan which permits certain industries to resume business operations and only if they meet mandatory workplace safety standards.

 I just received a PPP loan, but my business is closed because of the Governor’s phased approach to reopening.
 Can I wait to spend my PPP loan until my business is allowed to resume operations?